Wildflowers of the Adirondacks:

 No edible or medicinal uses of this species were found.

 No wildlife uses of this species were found.

 Distribution of Little Club-spur Orchid

 The Little Club-spur Orchid can be found throughout the eastern part of the US and Canada.
 This species is listed as endangered in Florida and Illinois.

 Little Club-spur Orchid is found in most counties in the eastern part of New York State, where it is listed as exploitably vulnerable.
 Its presence has been confirmed in all counties within the Adirondack Park Blue Line except Clinton County.

 Little Club-spur Orchids grow in wet situations, including acid bogs.
 This species may also be seen in previously disturbed wet open habitats, such as road banks and ditches.

-A convenient place to see Little Club-spur Orchid is Barnum Bog at the Paul Smiths VIC, where it can be seen from the boardwalk on the Boreal Life Trail.
-Look for it growing near other bog-dwelling plants such as Cottongrass, Marsh Cinquefoil, Pitcher Plant, Rose Pogonia, and Sheep Laurel.
+A convenient place to see Little Club-spur Orchid is Barnum Bog at the Paul Smith's College VIC, where it can be seen from the boardwalk on the Boreal Life Trail.
+Look for it growing near other bog-dwelling plants such as Cottongrass, Marsh Cinquefoil, Pitcher Plant, Rose Pogonia, White Fringed Orchid, and Sheep Laurel.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (The Chauncy Press, 1992), p.
 235.